Skip to content

 What is the optimal maxsize for an asyncio.Queue in production?

-Can I safely share an asyncio.Queue across multiple event loops?
+Can I share one asyncio.Queue across multiple event loops or threads?